facebook/rocksdb/docs/_posts/2019-03-08-format-version-4.markdown

 ### Pros

 Using `format_version`=4 significantly reduces the index block size, in some cases around 4-5x.
-This frees more space in block cache, which would results in higher hit rate for data and filter blocks, or offer the same performance with a smaller block cache size.
+This frees more space in block cache, which would result in higher hit rate for data and filter blocks, or offer the same performance with a smaller block cache size.

 ### Cons